-The following table tells you which KcsProfile member functions you must override, can override, and should not override when deriving from this class.
+The following table tells you which KcsProfile member functions you must override and can override when deriving from this class.
 The member functions indicated with an "X" in the Must column are required to successfully derive from this base class.
 All of these member functions are defined in the kcsprofi.h header file and the KCMS CMM Reference Manual.